 Rachel Weitz (Boulder, CO) has a MA in counseling psychology and has apprenticed for over a decade with earth-centered ritualists from diverse traditions throughout North and South America.
 She has trained in spiritual and shamanic healing, herbal and plant spirit medicine, and ancestral repair work.
 Her work includes teaching animist ways of relating with the seen and unseen and supporting people in remembering their true nature.
 Her people are from Ireland and the Jewish diaspora, most recently Eastern Europe, and she lives in the foothills of the Rocky Mountains on traditional lands of the Ute and Arapaho people.
 For more info see: www.livingtruenature.com.

 In addition to the 19 practitioners listed above, the following 29 people are in the post-training certification phase and also have my backing for personal sessions, public talks, and ancestor circles:

 Relationship with mentors and colleagues is important.
 Please be discerning about people claiming to guide this approach to ancestor work and feel welcome to reach out with questions or concerns.
-These 46 people listed above are the only ones who have completed training requirements to guide this approach to ancestral healing, and each of them has my (Daniel’s) personal backing and access to ongoing supervision and community/organizational support.
+The people named above are the only ones who have completed training requirements to guide this approach to ancestral healing, and each of them has my (Daniel’s) personal backing and access to ongoing supervision and community/organizational support.

 All practitioners are required to offer low-income sessions toward certification and some also elect to offer sessions by donation.
 If cost is a concern, feel welcome to use this form to pursue being matched up with a practitioner trainee for low-income sessions.